> Academics > College

 above.
 Foreign students whose native language is not English

 may choose to take 12 additional hours in English in lieu

 of the regular foreign language requirement.
-Students who

 to Previous Page]